-A radar sensor with the capability of monitoring real-time displacement and vibration of remote targets was presented in this paper.
+A radar sensor with the capability of monitoring real time displacement and vibration of remote targets was presented in this paper.
 The FPGA baseband part and host computer signal processing parts were implemented and tested on indoor/outdoor real-world scenarios.

-The main features of this radar are real-time range compression and display of the range profiles at fast PRF rates (100 Hz).
+The main features of this radar are real time range compression and display of the range profiles at fast PRF rates (100 Hz).
 It is also capable of vibration spectrum monitoring (up to 50 Hz) on a desired target.
-Since it is a noncontact method of displacement and vibration monitoring for remote targets, it can successfully be used whenever real-time display of data is necessary.
+Since it is a noncontact method of displacement and vibration monitoring for remote targets, it can successfully be used whenever real time display of data is necessary.

 The present paper proves that the system is functional in its experimental state.
 The experiments performed cover specific scenarios.
-In order to fully characterize the instrument, more experiments are required in order to determine its sensitivity, linearity, resolution and measurement range.
+In order to fully characterize the instrument, more experiments are required in order to determine its sensitivity, resolution and measurement range.

 The displacement and vibration results offered by the radar were compared to the ones measured with another sensor and showed good agreement.
-The precision of this radar system is estimated (using the 3σ approximation) at 0.6 mm for displacement measurements and 1.8mm for vibration amplitude measurements.
+The precision of this radar system is estimated (using the 3σ approximation) at 0.6 mm for displacement measurements and 1.8 mm for vibration amplitude measurements.
+Other systems meant for displacement measurements have been described in research papers.
+For example, an interferometric SAR experiment [18] with satellite-borne radar has shown a precision of 0.75 mm (the standard deviation of the displacement errors) for a signal to clutter ratio of approximately 12 dB.
+Commercial real aperture radar systems such as "FASTGBSAR-R" [19] offer an accuracy of 0.01 mm, as stated by the manufacturer.